 Turn the heat down to low.
-Add the spices and stir in.
-Add the cheeses and stir in until completely melted and incorporated.
-If the sauce seems too thick, add in a few tablespoons of milk and stir in completely to thin out the sauce.5.
+Add the spices and stir to combine.
+Add the cheeses and stir until melted.
+If the sauce seems too thick, add in a few tablespoons of milk and stir to thin out the sauce.4.

 Remove sauce from heat.
 Add the cooked pasta and stir in until completely coated.
-Taste and adjust seasoning with additional salt, pepper or other spices, as desired.6.
+Taste and adjust seasoning with additional salt, pepper or other spices, as desired.5.